ice-energy/jreed/content_pub/post/post_009/GithubHugo.md

 **Chew on that a good long time**

 ```
-IF( uploaded_repo() === github_properly_formatted_website() ) THEN

-    Serve_Up_Webpages(siteURL.allow)

-END
+It's completely unprecendented to have your code repository
+ALSO serve up web-pages that happen to be stored there.

+The key concept is that checking in your code and pushing
+the resulting git branch to the server is EQUIVALENT to publishing
+your website.

+It's a new paradigm, and it's really incredible.
+It is
+Documentation Management on Steroids!!

 ```

 With proper configuration of the github repository, and proper layout of the data you are storing there, **github can serve up the pages**.
-WOWWW!!
-Friggin' Awesome!!

-With Hugo installed here's the process I use for creating that website:
+With Hugo installed locally on my linux workstation, here's the process I use for creating that website:

    - edit content, simple .txt file
    - Run Hugo from within a shell script.
 This generates the entire static site.
-   - use git to check-in all your changes
-   - use git to push to github
+   - use git to check-in changes, and push to Server
-   - wait a bit for changes to show up
+   - browse to site, wait a bit for changes to propagate
-   - browse to site